SAKE: Towards Editing Auditory Attribute Knowledge of Large Audio-Language Models: Experimental Settings

 \subsection{Editing Methods}

-We evaluate seven editing methods, focusing on their effectiveness in modifying abstract auditory attribute knowledge.
-Below, we briefly introduce these methods, with the details provided in Appendix~\ref{sec:appx_implementation}.
+We evaluate eight knowledge editing methods that are widely adopted in prior works~\citep{mmedit, vlkeb, mcmke, mmkebench, chen2025attribution, ma2025comprehendedit}, focusing on their effectiveness in modifying abstract auditory attribute knowledge.
+These methods span diverse methodological paradigms, including fine-tuning-based, hypernetwork-driven, optimization-centric, memory-augmented, and in-context editing approaches.
+This coverage enables systematic evaluation across a wide range of editing methods.
+We provide an overview of these methods below, with implementation details deferred to Appendix~\ref{sec:appx_implementation}.

 \textbf{Fine-tuning} is a common approach for adapting pre-trained models to new knowledge.
-Following prior work on LVLMs~\citep{mmedit, vlkeb, mcmke}, we compare fine-tuning two parts in LALMs: the last layer of the LLM backbone, denoted as \textbf{FT (LLM)}, and the modality connector between the audio encoder and the LLM backbone, denoted as \textbf{FT (Audio)}. \textbf{Knowledge Editor (KE)}~\citep{efk} and \textbf{MEND}~\citep{mend} trains a hypernetwork to transform the fine-tuning gradients into parameter updates for the edit. \textbf{UnKE}~\citep{unke} optimizes specific neurons of the chosen layers to produce the edit target. \textbf{In-Context Knowledge Editing (IKE)}~\citep{ike} leverages in-context learning (ICL) to enforce knowledge updates.
-We consider two variants: \textbf{Instruction-based IKE (I-IKE)}, which encodes edits solely through natural language instructions in system prompts, and \textbf{Instruction+Example IKE (IE-IKE)}, which provides auditory examples retrieved from the training set as dialog context.
+Following prior work on LVLMs~\citep{mmedit, vlkeb, mcmke}, we compare fine-tuning two parts in LALMs: the last layer of the LLM backbone (\textbf{FT (LLM)}) and the modality connector between the audio encoder and the LLM backbone (\textbf{FT (Audio)}). \textbf{Knowledge Editor (KE)}~\citep{efk} and \textbf{MEND}~\citep{mend} trains a hypernetwork to transform the fine-tuning gradients into parameter updates for the edit. \textbf{UnKE}~\citep{unke} optimizes specific neurons of the chosen layers to produce the edit target. \textbf{In-Context Knowledge Editing (IKE)}~\citep{ike} leverages in-context learning (ICL) to enforce knowledge updates.
+We consider two variants: \textbf{Instruction-based IKE (I-IKE)}, which encodes edits solely through natural language instructions in system prompts, and \textbf{Instruction+Example IKE (IE-IKE)}, which provides auditory examples retrieved from the training set. \textbf{WISE}~\citep{wise} edits models using a dual-memory design that keeps pretrained FFN weights intact while storing edit-specific updates in a lightweight side memory.